ariahala/Grid_Cell_simulation/README.md

 # Grid_Cell_simulation

-A Grid cell model simulation
+Simulating a grid cell model based on a rodents random walk on a circular environment and a specific learning algorithm for